-On Monday, April 29, 2013, the Securities Investor Protection Act (SIPA) Trustee and his Counsel at BakerHostetler filed their 11th Interim Fee Application with the United States Bankruptcy Court for the Southern District of New York for their work on the global liquidation of Bernard L. Madoff Investment Securities LLC (BLMIS) between July 1, 2012 and November 30, 2012.
+On Thursday, July 9, 2020, the SIPA Trustee and his Counsel at BakerHostetler filed their 33rd Interim Fee Application with the United States Bankruptcy Court for the Southern District of New York for their work on the global liquidation of BLMIS from December 1, 2019 through March 31, 2020.

 • The fees requested are reasonable based on the customary compensation charged by comparably skilled practitioners in Chapter 11 matters as well as comparable bankruptcy and non-bankruptcy cases in the competitive national legal market.

 In addition, SIPC has made advances available to the court-appointed SIPA Trustee to distribute to accounts with allowed claims (up to $500,000 maximum), as a way to expedite financial relief to those account holders.
-As of April 22, 2013, SIPC has committed more than $807.2 million to the BLMIS liquidation for this purpose.
+To date, SIPC has committed $849.34 million to the BLMIS liquidation for this purpose.
 SIPC-committed advances will continue to increase as claims that are currently in litigation are allowed as a result of settlements or the conclusion of litigation.
 Under SIPA, SIPC must be reimbursed for its advances to customers.
-To date, SIPC has received $102.8 million in reimbursement.
+To date, SIPC has received approximately $237.5 million in reimbursement.

-The Bankruptcy Court hearing for approval of the Fee Application has been scheduled for May 29, 2013, at 10 a.m.
+The Bankruptcy Court hearing for approval of the 33rd Fee Application has been scheduled for August 26, 2020 at 10 a.m.

-The BakerHostetler attorneys who worked with the SIPA Trustee Irving H. Picard on the Fee Application include David J. Sheehan, Seanna Brown and Heather Wlodek.
+The BakerHostetler attorneys who worked on behalf of the SIPA Trustee filing this Fee Application include David J. Sheehan, Seanna R. Brown and Heather R. Wlodek.

 The filing is available on the Bankruptcy Court’s website: www.nysb.uscourts.gov; Case No. 08-01789.
 The Fee Application as well as additional information on recoveries, settlements and court filings can be found on the SIPA Trustee’s website: www.madofftrustee.com.

-Statement Regarding Eleventh Fee Application
+Statement Regarding Thirty-Third Fee Application